NexusMutual/docs/docs/resources/faq.md

 ### Have any claims been paid?

-To date, members have paid more than $18m to cover holders who suffered a loss due to past exploits, technical failures, and halted withdrawals on centralised custodians.
+To date, members have paid $18M+ to people who suffered a loss due to past exploits, technical failures, and halted withdrawals on centralised custodians.

 To learn more, see the [Claims History section](overview/claims-history/) of the documentation.

 ### How do I know my claim will be paid?

-The Claim Assessment process is designed to prevent anyone from submitting fraudulent votes.
-The claims process is battled-tested and has been used to review and approve more than $18m in claims to date.
+Our Claim Assessment process is designed to prevent anyone from submitting fraudulent votes.
+The claims process is battled-tested and has been used to review and approve $18M+ in claims to date.

 Because members have to stake NXM to participate in the Claim Assessment process, they risk having their stake burned if they vote fraudulently.
 See the [Claim Assessment](/protocol/claims-assessment#fraudulent-votes) section for more details on the security of the claims process.